brandendupont-mcw/eighteenth-cms/src/documentation-pages/serving_victims.md

 Our office is mindful that socioeconomic challenges can impact a case in a variety of ways, including things like whether a victim has the ability to take time off and the means to travel to appear in court.
 For persons crimes and sex offenses (the subject of the chart above) victim involvement is critical in the successful prosecution of those cases.
 Our office is mindful of the challenges victims face and we are committed to ensuring that our efforts treat victims and defendants equally without regard to their financial resources.

-This metric doesn't yet establish a trend, but we will closely watch the remainder of 2022 data and attempt to better understand why a difference in dismissal rates appears to be emerging.

 <br>

 <a name="property">